charlesvardeman/dotfiles.nix/README.md

 Inspired by [fast.ai minimal dotfiles](https://github.com/fastai/dotfiles) that uses a [Bare Git Repository](https://www.atlassian.com/git/tutorials/dotfiles) to manage dotfiles in a root repository.

+David Przybilla has written good blog post that motivates using nix for "[Reproducibility with Nix](https://blog.devgenius.io/reproducibility-with-nix-991ad466c92e)" that makes a case for using Nix in AI/Data Science/Data Engineering.

 ## Setup

 ### Install instructions for macOS.